 Once again, the godparent(s) touch by putting their right hand on the shoulder of the one to be confirmed.
-The priest presider anoints with sacred Chrism, making the sign of the cross on the forehead with his right thumb, saying the formula at paragraph 235.
-The newly confirmed respond to his "Peace be with you" by saying, "And with your spirit."
+The priest presider anoints with Sacred Chrism, making the sign of the cross on the forehead with his right thumb, saying the formula at paragraph 235.
+The newly confirmed respond to his "Peace be with you" by saying, "And also with you."